Stable image reconstruction using total variation minimization: Main results

 satisfies

 \end{theorem}

 {\bf Remarks.}

-{\bf 1.} In light of~\eqref{matrix:optbound}, the gradient error guarantees \eqref{stable1} and \eqref{stable2} provided by Theorem~\ref{thm:gen} are optimal, and the image error guarantee \eqref{stable3} is optimal up to a logarithmic factor, which we conjecture to be an artifact of the proof which relies on the Haar wavelet transform.
-We also believe that the $4m_1$ measurements derived from ${\cal A}$ in the theorem, which are only used to prove stable gradient recovery, are not necessary and can be removed.
-Theorem~\ref{thm2} provides optimal error recovery guarantees, at the expense of requiring an additional factor of $\log^3(N)$ measurements.
+{\bf 1.} In light of~\eqref{matrix:optbound}, the gradient error guarantees \eqref{stable1} and \eqref{stable2} provided by Theorem~\ref{thm:gen} are optimal, and the image error guarantee \eqref{stable3} is optimal up to a logarithmic factor, which we conjecture to be an artifact of the proof.
+We also believe that the $4m_1$ measurements derived from ${\cal A}$ in Theorem \ref{thm1}, which are only used to prove stable gradient recovery, are not necessary and can be removed.
+Theorem~\ref{thm2} provides optimal error recovery guarantees, at the expense of an additional factor of $C_0\log^3(N)$ measurements.

-{\bf 2.} The RIP requirements in Theorem~\ref{thm:gen} mean that the linear measurements can be generated from standard RIP matrix ensembles that are incoherent with the Haar wavelet basis.
-For example, they can be generated from a subgaussian random matrix $\mtx{\Phi} \in \R^{m \times N^2}$ with $m \gtrsim s\log(N^2/s)$ or a partial Fourier matrix $\mtx{F}_{\Omega} \in \C^{m \times N^2}$ with $m \gtrsim s\log^5(N)$ and randomized column signs \cite{krahmer2010new}.
+{\bf 2.} The RIP requirements in Theorem~\ref{thm:gen} mean that the linear operators \\ ${\cal A}^0, {\cal A}_0, {\cal A'}^0, {\cal A'}_0,$ and ${\cal B}$, can be generated using standard RIP matrix ensembles which are incoherent with the Haar wavelet basis.
+For example, these measurements can be generated from a subgaussian random matrix $\mtx{\Phi} \in \R^{m \times N^2}$ with $m \gtrsim s\log(N^2/s)$.
+Such constructions give rise to Theorem~\ref{introThm}.
+Alternatively, these measurements could be generated from a partial Fourier matrix $\mtx{F}_{\Omega} \in \C^{m \times N^2}$ with $m \gtrsim s\log^5(N)$ and randomized column signs \cite{krahmer2010new}.
 We note that without randomized column signs, the partial Fourier matrix with uniformly subsampled rows is not incoherent with wavelet bases.
-As recently shown in \cite{kw12}, the partial Fourier matrix with rows subsampled according to appropriate power law densities, after preconditioning, is incoherent with the Haar wavelet basis and does apply in Theorems \ref{thm:gen} and \ref{thm2}.
+As shown in \cite{kw12}, the partial Fourier matrix with rows subsampled according to an appropriate power law density is incoherent with the Haar wavelet basis and can be applied in Theorems \ref{thm:gen} and \ref{thm2}.

-{\bf 3.} The constant $C$ in Theorem~\ref{thm2} is an absolute constant proportional to the constant obtained in Proposition~\ref{cor:cdpx} below.
-We have not tried to optimize the dependence on the values of the restricted isometry parameters in the theorems.
-Refinements such as those in standard compressed sensing may yield improvements in the conditions.
+{\bf 3.} We have not tried to optimize the dependence of constants on the values of the restricted isometry parameters in the theorems.
+Further refinements may yield improvements and tighter bounds throughout.

 {\bf 4.} Theorems \ref{thm:gen} and \ref{thm2} require the image side-length to be a power of $2$, $N = 2^n$.
-This is not actually a restriction, as an image of arbitrary side-length $N \in \N$ can be reflected horizontally and vertically to produce an at most $2N \times 2N$ image with the same total-variation up to a factor of $4$.
+This is not actually a restriction, as an image of arbitrary side-length $N$ can be reflected horizontally and vertically to produce an at most $2N \times 2N$ image with the same total variation up to a factor of $4$.

 The remainder of the article is dedicated to the proofs of Theorem \ref{thm:gen} and Theorem \ref{thm2}.
 The proof of Theorem~\ref{thm:gen} is two-part: we first prove the bounds \eqref{stable1} and \eqref{stable2} concerning stable recovery of the discrete gradient.
 We then prove a strengthened Sobolev inequality for images in the null space of an RIP matrix, and stable image recovery follows.
 The proof of Theorem \ref{thm2} is similar but more direct, and does not use a Sobolev inequality explicitly.